Masai Mara National Park | Best Time to Visit Masai Mara | Great Migration Safari | People Birding & Mammal List

 Birding Masai Mara National Reserve

-The Mara’s extensive grasslands are a stronghold for the threatened, migratory Corncrake and the threatened, restricted-range Jackson’s widowbird.
-The woodlands around the reserve are probably the center of abundance for the vulnerable, restricted range Grey-crested Helmet-shrike.
+Masai Mara National Park – The Mara’s extensive grasslands are a stronghold for the threatened, migratory Corncrake and the threatened, restricted-range Jackson’s widowbird.
+The woodlands around the reserve are probably the centre of abundance for the vulnerable, restricted range Grey-crested Helmet-shrike.
 The restricted-range Rufous-tailed Weaver has recently been sighted within the reserve, near the southern border, and may be expanding its range northwards.

 Other wildlife (Home of the “BIG FIVE”)